 The defendant must file their appeal in the Municipal Court.
-A sample of a Petition for Appeal of a bench trial is included in Appendix A. The court may require the petitioner to post a bond which may not be more than the amount of the fine which could be imposed for the offense.
-Filing a Petition for Appeal stays any sentence imposed by the municipal judge in the case being appealed.
+A sample of a Petition for Appeal of a bench trial is available in the Resource Library of the WVML Database's Municipal Court Forum.
+The court may require the petitionerto post a bond which may not be more than the amount of the fine which could be imposed for the offense.
+Filing a Petition for Appeal stays any sentence imposed by themunicipal judge in the case being appealed.